Recurve bow VS Compound bow

 Short Description on Recurve Bow

 Firstly, a recurve bow is the simplest version of the bow.
-It also called “traditional” bow.
+It is also called a “traditional” bow.
 The reason for the name “recurve” comes from the form of the bow’s frame.
 Featuring the traditional style, it offers you a simplistic as well as a historic advantage.

 Recurve bows are usually simpler kinds of bows that are composed of a couple of pieces for the frame and a single string.

-Basically, the structure of a recurve bow is curved out towards the target, which provides the bow a lot of power once force back.
+Basically, the structure of a recurve bow is curved out towards the target, which provides the bow a lot of power once forced back.
 The largest recurve by the draw can fire several hundred yards at an arc.
 Though a recurve bow is lighter than a compound bow, it needs more force to draw than a compound bow.

 As I said before, the recurve bow is the simplest version of the bow that’s why it doesn’t have the mechanisms that a compound bow or crossbows have.
 A recurve bow is a kind of conventional bow.
 The very first recurve bows were produced from wood, and wooden recurve bows continue to be available today.